sardana-org/sardana/doc/source/sep/SEP16.md

 ----------

-1. Enable natural way of working using git, like for example, use of the feature branches, pull-requests, tags, etc.
+1. Enable natural way of working using git, like for example, use of the feature branches, pull-requests, tags, independent git history etc.
+2. Let developers organize their repositories according to their preferences.
-2. Let developers organize plugins in projects so they could have their own issue trackers, wiki pages, etc.
+3. Let developers organize plugins in projects so they could have their own issue trackers, wiki pages, etc.
-3. Do not force the hosting platform.
+4. Do not force the hosting platform.
-4. Give visibility to the well maintained plugins.
+5. Give visibility to the well maintained plugins.

 Design
 ------